mcspidy/knowely_django/README.md

     deactivate                                  - to deactivate the virtual

     * If space is a concern; delete the <virtual environment> location

+    Other virtual environment

+    pipenv shell

+### Module not Found

+    Issue

+    - Python can't find my module
+    - Python can't find module in the same folder

+    Solution

+    - Replacing the current PYTHONPATH with the local library

+        export PYTHONPATH=$(pwd)

+        or

+    - Adding the local library to the current PYTHONPATH

+        export PYTHONPATH=$PYTHONPATH:$(pwd)

 ### Install packages